By far, the best decision I made after I got into snorkeling was to buy a waterproof action camera like a GoPro. For. Sure.

 The one complaint that I sometimes hear about the TELESIN GoPro Dome Port is that some people have trouble with it fogging up on them.
 But, I find that if you clean and defog the dome in the same way that I recommend cleaning and defogging snorkel masks over at How to Clean a Snorkel Mask & Easily Prevent Fog and Damage (and also don’t let it sit in the sun before you get in the water), you’ll avoid fog just about every time.

-Second, as you get into snorkeling with your GoPro, you might find that a lot of your photos and videos can start looking a bit too blue or even green, especially if you’re diving down a bit.
+Second, as you get into GoPro snorkeling, you might find that a lot of your photos and videos can start looking a bit too blue or even green, especially if you’re diving down a bit.
 The reason behind that is the physics of how blue light works at various depths of water, but it can actually be counteracted with a red light filter for your GoPro.

 If you really want to take your snorkel shots to another level and make sure that all of the fish, coral, turtles, etc. that you’re coming across look a lot more true to life (and not just like a mass of muddied blue colors), check out the PolarPro GoPro Dive Filters (Amazon listing), a really solid and inexpensive set of red light filters that you just pop onto the original GoPro protective housing (Amazon) depending on if you’re in blue water, green-ish water, or shallow water, and head out snorkeling.
-Red filters make such a big difference with your GoPro footage that I wrote a whole guide on using them over at What’s the Best GoPro Red Filter for Snorkeling & Scuba?.
+Red filters make such a big difference with your GoPro footage that I wrote a whole guide on using the best GoPro red filters for snorkeling and scuba diving.

 (You can also learn more about really useful additions to your GoPro by reading The Best GoPro Accessories for Snorkeling: 5 I Can’t Do Without.)